 What to do with this activity?

 A calculator is an important maths tool.
 In Irish primary schools, calculators are introduced from around the age of 9 (4th class).
 By this age children have usually learned how to add, subtract, multiply and divide.
 They can work out sums on paper or have a go at mental calculations.
 They may also understand the meaning of decimal points.
 The calculator is not a substitute for these skills, but can be used along side them.
-Don't let your child over rely on a calculator, especially if they haven't yet grasped the basics of maths.
-Keep up the written maths practice and encourage mental calculations.

 If your child is learning to use a calculator in school, have some learning fun with it at home.